-- I understand and agree that enrollment is conditional on my/our child’s successful completion of the most recent semester's work and that it is my/our responsibility to provide proof of completion to Jakarta Intercultural School as soon as records become available.
-I understand that enrollment remains provisional until the receiving campus has met with the student.
+- Enrollment is contingent upon your child’s successful completion of the most recent semester's work and it is your responsibility to provide proof of completion to Jakarta Intercultural School as soon as records become available.

 At JIS, we believe that the success of our students involves positive partnerships with all members of our community.
-As such, we expect that while on our campuses and/or while enrolled at JIS, all persons will uphold our JIS code of conduct and behavioral expectations.
+We expect students and parents enrolled at JIS and all persons on campus to uphold our school’s Code of Conduct and behavioral expectations.

 As a member of our community, you can expect that JIS will: